medentem/tak-lite-server/README.md

 [![Deploy to DO](https://www.deploytodo.com/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/medentem/tak-lite-server/tree/main&refcode=6be1d132f60d)

-> **✅ Recommended**: The "Deploy to DO" button now includes all essential features including database SSL certificates.
-For advanced features like monitoring alerts, use Option 3 below.
+> **✅ Recommended**: The "Deploy to DO" button provides the fastest setup with a Dev Database.
+For production databases with SSL certificates and monitoring alerts, use Option 3 below.

 ## 🚀 Quick Start (Local Development)